GemsNY

 Emerald Rings

 A halo green emerald ring framed by small diamonds is one of the most captivating pieces of all time.
-Whether you’re drawn to an Art Deco style or an antique design, the green of the emerald is bound to dazzle the senses.
+Whether you prefer an Art Deco style or an antique design, the green of the emerald will always dazzle the senses.

 Emerald Earrings